neonevm/neon-evm.docs/docs/operating/basic.md

 ## Step 2: Configure environment variables

 Set the following optional variables to "latest" to work with the Docker image's latest settings.
-If the variables are not spcified the version 1.7 is used by default.
+If a variable is not specified, the version 1.7 of the corresponding component is used by default.

 Run the commands:

 ```bash